neherlab/enterovirus_a71/README.md

 ```
 snakefile
 ```
-This file contains the entire computational pipeline.
+`snakefile` contains the entire computational pipeline.
 This file is using the **Snakemake workflow management system**, which allows elegant, reproducible biocomputational analyses.
 You can find snakemake's documentation [here](https://snakemake.readthedocs.io/en/stable/).
 If you want to change some part of the analysis, or call your own scripts, you need to edit this file.
 ```
 vp1
 ```